A court will find a child "in need of assistance" (CINA) if the local Department of Social Services proves:

 - Permanency planning

 After the local Department files a Child in Need of Assistance (“CINA”) petition, a CINA case usually begins with a shelter care hearing.
 If the court finds that there is an emergency situation making it against the child’s welfare to stay in the home, the court may place the child in shelter care.
 Shelter care is a temporary measure (usually no more than 30 days).
 A child may be placed in shelter care before a hearing in certain emergency situations.

-NOTE: Effective October 1, 2013, Maryland law provides that the court will conduct a hearing at least every six months after a CINA petition is filed.
+NOTE: Maryland law provides that the court will conduct a hearing at least every six months after a CINA petition is filed.
 At this hearing, the court will evaluate the child's safety and various other aspects of the child's case.

-At the end of the shelter care period, the case moves to adjudication.
-During adjudication, the court determines if the facts in the CINA petition are true.
+The second phase after a CINA petition is filed is the adjudication hearing.
+If the child is in the case moves to adjudication within 30 days.
+If the child is not in shelter care, an adjudication hearing must be held within 60 days from the service of the CINA petition.
+Read the Rule: Md.
+Rule 11-114(a) &(b) During adjudication, the court determines if the facts in the CINA petition are true.
 If the court finds that the local Department has proven the allegations showing neglect, abuse, or that the child’s special needs are not being met, the case moves to the disposition phase (usually on the same day).

 At disposition, the court decides whether the child is a “CINA” (a child in need of assistance).
 The court may: